 We are here to provide you with the most accurate and elaborate NCERT Solutions for Class 6 English Unit 9 Poem Whatif where we have covered answers to all the questions of the English textbook Honeysuckle.
 The NCERT Solutions for Class 6 have been designed by our subject-matter experts as per the standards set forth by the CBSE board.

 There are numerous times when we are surrounded by fears.
 We think of the bad things that can happen to us.
 In the poem Whatif, the poet talks about the same fears in his head.
-He expresses his fears through the ‘what if…’ situations like what if he is a dumb students in the school?
+He expresses his fears through the ‘what if…’ situations like, what if he is a dumb student in the school?
 What if his parents get divorced?
 What if he gets sick and dies?
 What if there is poison in his cup?
-What if lightning strikes him?
-And a lot of such worries.
+What if lightning strikes him? and a lot of such worries.

 To download these NCERT Solutions for Class 6 English in PDF format, click on the link provided below and enjoy learning anywhere, anytime!

-Access answers to NCERT Solutions for Class 6 English Unit 9 Poem Whatif here
+Access Answers to NCERT Class 6 English Unit 9 Poem Whatif

 NCERT Solutions Class 6 English – Unit 9 Poem